 STEP #4.
 I inserted the two 4′ wood Furring Strips into the vertical PVC upright pieces.

 STEP #5.
 I used a staple gun to attach the cardboard backing to the wood Furring Strips.
 I recommend that you use a heavy-duty steel staple gun and 9/16″ heavy-duty longer staples to firmly attach the cardboard and targets.
 Initially, I used 1/4″ and 3/8″ long staples, but they did not hold as well.
-If you need a staple gun, there is no need to pay $20. or $30. for a heavy-duty steel staple gun, since there is a good heavy-duty steel one made by Stanley (Model TR110) available on our website for less than $11.
+If you need a staple gun, there is no need to pay $20 or $30 for a heavy-duty steel staple gun, since there is a good heavy-duty steel one made by Stanley (Model TR110) for less than $11.

 STEP #6.
 Attach your target to the cardboard backing with the staple gun and staples as shown in the first picture.
 Now, you are ready to practice shooting with your new target stand.
 It probably took you about 10 minutes to assemble, after you bought your materials, and it cost you about $20. for a decent stand.
 There are many variations for this target stand.
 Another stand Option #2 includes putting the two vertical PVC pieces back in the middle of the cross section using PVC connectors, rather than at the front on the horizontal lengths as with this first version.
 Option #3 includes placing the vertical pieces in the center on the sides.
 See these Option images below with the verticals in the center.
 This might make the spikes not needed for stability, but it can get very windy and even these options may still require the spikes, as I discovered.
 Another Option is to use PVC 2″ ID wide pipe for a larger stand.
 Do you have an inexpensive, portable, and sturdy target stand plan or idea to share?
 SUCCESS!